ladybug-tools/dragonfly-primer/text/components/Color_Room2D_Attributes.md

 * ##### df_obj [Required]
 A Dragonfly Model, Building, Story or Room2D to be colored with their attributes in the Rhino scene.
 * ##### attribute [Required]
-Text for the name of the Room2D attribute by which the Room2Ds should be separated.
+Text for the name of the Room2D attribute with which the Room2Ds should be colored.
 The "DF Room2D Attributes" component lists all of the attributes of the Room2D.
 * ##### legend_par
 An optional LegendParameter object to change the display of the colored Room2Ds.
 (Default: None).